Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We introduce a novel dynamic Gaussian Splatting framework \ourmethod, showing that \emph{uncertainty matters} in dynamic Gaussian splatting.
-We propose time-varying uncertainty estimation method and built an uncertainty-guided graph, systematically demonstrating improved geometric consistency and rendering quality under extreme views.
-While our method still inherits errors from the underlying Gaussian splatting model, we hope that our findings could encourage further work on leveraging uncertainty to advance robust 4D reconstruction.
-Please see appendix for more discussion.
+We introduce \ourmethod, a novel dynamic Gaussian Splatting framework that demonstrates that how \emph{uncertainty estimation} is pivotal for monocular 4D reconstruction.
+By integrating time-varying uncertainty estimation with an uncertainty-guided graph, our approach significantly improves geometric consistency and rendering quality, particularly under challenging extreme novel view synthesis.
+While our framework remains influenced by the computational overhead and inherent errors of underlying visual foundation models, we hope that our findings could encourage further work on leveraging uncertainty to advance robust 4D reconstruction and extreme novel view synthesis.

 { }